Menti nostrae

 Menti nostrae is an apostolic exhortation of Pope Pius XII on the sanctity of priestly life, given in Rome at St. Peter's on September 23, 1950, in the 12th year of his pontificate.

-Menti nostrae has four parts, addressing the sanctity of priestly life, the sanctity of priestly service, practical regulations and special difficulties of priestly life.
+Menti nostrae has four parts, addressing the sanctity of priestly life, priestly service, practical regulations and special difficulties of priestly life.
 Priestly life means first of all the imitation of the life of Christ, according to the Pontiff.
-This is especially important in a modern world, which so many are confused by conflicting even anti-Christian messages.
+This is especially important in a modern world, in which so many are confused by conflicting — even anti-Christian — messages.
 Imitation of Christ means an inner relation with Christ, full observance of celibacy and a separation from earthly goods.
 The priest participates in Holy Mass on the sacrifice of Christ and in his mystical death and resurrection.
 Great emphasis is put on the prayer life of the priests.
 The Liturgy of the hours is of prime importance as is daily contemplation, private prayers, his frequent confession and spiritual guidance through an experienced priest of his confidence.

 The sanctity of priestly service is reflected in his role as giver of divine graces.
 He should be motivated by apostolic fervor and be a pastor reflecting the love and goodness of Christ.
 Constantly, he should improve his knowledge not only of divine but also temporal things.
-Pope Pius with warm words praises priests in service for the spiritual life of their fellow priests.
+Pope Pius, with warm words, praises priests in service for the spiritual life of their fellow priests.

 Special efforts have to be undertaken to recruit young persons to the priesthood.
 Every priest has to participate in this task first of all by setting an example but also by encouraging young men.
 Candidates have to be very carefully screened to ensure that they are capable of bearing the pressures of the office.
 The seminaries, while fostering spiritual formation, should not encourage a separation from the world, since priests live and work in this world.
 Seminarians have to be trained in obedience and chastity.
 Candidates with celibacy problems should not be permitted to stay.
 There has to be a special efforts for newly ordained priests to help them in their first years.
 Priests need to undergo continuous education for which libraries should be established in every dioceses with reading rooms and a good balance of theological spiritual and practical resources for priests.